aubinleyoung/my-hello-microverse-project/README.md

 # 📖 [my-hello-microverse-project] <a name="about-project"></a>

-> A project built to set linter for HTML and CSS and to understand its use.
+**[my-hello-microverse-project]** is a project built to set linter for HTML and CSS and to understand its use.

-**[my-hello-microverse-project]** is a...

 ## 🛠 Built With <a name="built-with"></a>
 >Build with HTML & CSS